QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Methodology

 \textbf{Phase 3: Integration \& Topology Validation}

+KAOS is a goal-oriented RE methodology that organizes requirements into a three-level goal hierarchy: strategic goals capture high-level stakeholder objectives, tactical goals specify system-level functions, and operational goals define implementable actions.
+Goals are linked by AND/OR refinement relations \cite{vanlamsweerde2009requirements}.
+QUARE adopts this structure as its integration target, transforming the negotiated requirements from Phase 2 into a unified KAOS goal model.

-Fragmented requirements are synthesized into a coherent KAOS structure through semantic deduplication, cross-agent parent--child stitching, and DAG validation.
-Cycles are prohibited as they would imply that a goal depends on its own sub-goals, creating circular reasoning that undermines traceability.
+Fragmented requirements are synthesized into a coherent KAOS goal model through three steps.
+First, semantic deduplication merges requirements whose embedding similarity exceeds a threshold, eliminating near-identical goals generated independently by different agents.
+Second, cross-agent parent–child stitching establishes refinement links between goals from different agents (e.g., linking a safety sub-goal to a system-level strategic goal proposed by another agent), producing a unified goal hierarchy.
+Third, the resulting graph is validated as a directed acyclic graph (DAG).
+Cycles are prohibited because they would imply that a goal depends on its own sub-goals, undermining traceability.
 Structural corrections preserve negotiated intent from Phase~2.